goblint/analyzer/docs/sas21-artifact-description.md

         or

     * Run some of the regression tests in `tests/regression/13-privatized` by calling `./regtest.sh 13 xx` where `xx` is the number of the test.
 Especially `xx > 16` are interesting, these were added with the paper and highlight differences between different approaches.
-If you added a new analysis make sure to pass `--sets exp.privatization chosenname` to the script.
+Use the `--sets exp.privatization chosenname` option to choose which thread-modular analysis to use.

 ### Outline of how the code is structured
 Lastly, we give a general outline of how code in the Goblint framework is organized: